emacsattic/hs/README.md

-# ALPHA — QUICK TRY (includes dependencies, just run it :-)
+# BETA — QUICK TRY

+Dependencies are included, so that you can just run the commandline and try it on your existing projects without messing with your .emacs.

-It's a bit early days, but the brave who can put up with weirdness and alpha code can try:
+The brave who can put up with bugs can try:

     $ cabal install hasktags
     $ emacs -nw -Q -l examples/init.el

 See examples/init.el for example bindings.

-I will include auto-complete and auto-complete-etags.el (and any other dependencies) in the distribution in future.

 # CONTRIBUTING